milostomic/implementation-guides/netverify/netverify-authentication-facemap.md

 The following conditions must be met before using this feature:

-* The original Netverify transaction needs to be deleted
+* The original ID Verification transaction needs to be deleted
-* That Netverify transaction has to be
+* That ID Verification transaction has to be
 	* verificationStatus = APPROVED_VERIFIED
 	* similarity = MATCH
 	* validity = TRUE